MilitaryGuineaPig/Car-Rent-Ap-Qt/README.md

  ![Registration](https://github.com/MilitaryGuineaPig/Car-Rent-Ap-Qt/blob/main/AppDesign/PriceTab.png)
  - Logout

- If any of the information is unclear, please don't hesitate to ask for clarification.
+ If any of the information is unclear, please don't hesitate to ask for clarification ✌️